kriserickson/kriserickson.github.com/_drafts/it-appears-like-you-are-building-a-framework.md

 So when I looked at the state of Mobile frameworks I really tried to not write a new framework.
 For my work we needed to quickly create a mobile application, and I spent a bunch of time researching the state of Mobile frameworks.
-I have made apps in the past with [jQtouch or jQT as they are now calling it](http://jqtjs.com/) (3 years ago), however its Android experience was always lacking and with IOS7 it looks horribly dated.
+I have made some apps 3 years ago with [jQtouch or jQT as they are now calling it](http://jqtjs.com/), however its Android experience was always lacking and with IOS7 it looks horribly dated.
 Recently I made my own [Recipe Folder](https://play.google.com/store/apps/details?id=com.recipefolder.app)